Umuzi-org/ACN-syllabus/content/zmc-challenges/first-website/html-on-phone-or-computer/_index.md

 </html>
 ```

-**IMPORTANT** computers are pretty stupid.
+**IMPORTANT** Computers are pretty stupid.
 You have to be very precise when it comes to writing code otherwise they get all confused.
 So make sure you start off by typing in EXACTLY the right text.
 If you leave out a `>` or a `</` or anything like that then your web browser might not understand what you want.

 4. Open your `index.html` file in a web browser.
 Do this by navigating to the file in your file browser and then opening the file.